Animal farming

 One morning, as I go to herd the cows for milking, the ‘naked earth is warm with spring,/ And with green grass and bursting trees/ Leans to the sun’s gaze glorying,/ And quivers in the sunny breeze;/ And life is Colour and Warmth and Light’.
 After evening milking, I shut the cows in their field, walk back to the farmhouse and watch the sun set over distant Dartmoor.

 Later this year Ruari starts a 12-month pupillage as a pupil (or trainee) barrister.
 I can’t imagine two more contrasting occupations but perhaps one is the yin to the other’s yang.
-Either way, I look forward to reading about it.
+Either way, you can read The Spectator article here - ‘What no-one tells you about diary farming’.

 Next